-Dr. Arash Hakhamian is the co-founder and medical director of GGHTx.
+Dr. Arash Hakhamian is the nonprofit co-founder and medical director of GGHTx.

 A Doctor of Dental Surgery, Dr. Arash is an avid traveler, international lecturer, and global philanthropist who has volunteered with various medical missions and organizations for many years before helping establish GGHTx.
 As one of the only volunteer organizations exclusively for students and young professionals, Dr. Arash believes GGHTx was formed to allow young volunteers to travel around the world while also provide immediate medical and dental relief to the most underserved populations.

 Dr. Arash explains, ”These incredible volunteer missions change both the lives of our participants and the patients they serve by allowing our young volunteers to experience various aspects of healthcare and medicine while providing a much needed service to the poorest individuals from 3rd world countries in Latin America.”

 Dr. Arash is fluent in English, Spanish, and Persian.

 Avi Kerendian is the nonprofit co-founder and program director of GGHTx.